 The closest beach to Perpignan is at Canet Plage, east of the town.
-When we visited the beaches along this section of the coast we found them rather overdeveloped and a bit featureless, but we didn't visit all of them, and if you have children who simply must see the sea.
+Many of the beaches along this stretch of coast are rather overdeveloped and a bit featureless, but we didn't visit all of them, and they are fine if you have children want to see the sea.
 The historic resort at Collioure, about 25 kilometres south of Perpignan, is our favourite on this coast.

 Perpignan has received the following tourist classifications: listed town of Art and History ; historical protected town centre' (secteur sauvegardé)

 Address: Perpignan, Pyrenees-Orientales, Languedoc-Roussillon, 66000, France || GPS: latitude 42.698, longitude 2.8955

 - Eglise de Notre Dame des Anges (Cabestany): religious monument (4km)